 Take all of that goodness and pour it over your meat in the crockpot, scraping the pan to get every last beautiful morsel.

-Next add your fresh parsley.
-Don’t have fresh, don’t worry just toss in a small handful of dried.
+Next add fresh parsley.
+Don’t have fresh? don’t worry just toss in a small handful of dried.

 For me, this is the best part of the chili, a can of black olives with their liquid!

-These next few items are optional, but they sure do add some great nutrition and fiber to your chili and hide them from your picky eaters!
-The great part is you won’t even see or taste them as it cooks into the chili.
+These next few items are optional, but they sure do add some great nutrition and fiber to your chili, sneaking some nutrient veggies in for picky eaters!
+The great part is they will not see or taste them as it cooks into the chili.

 We’ll start with zucchini, I grated one medium sized zucchini.

-Shredded carrots (if desired) or try shredded butternut squash and/or pumpkin puree!
+Shredded carrots (if desired) or try shredded butternut squash and/or 1 cup pumpkin puree!

 Oh and don’t forget the bay leaf, I somehow missed taking a picture of that, but it’s in there!
 Just one!